-- The Santa Clara County Department of Parks and Recreation and the Midpeninsula Regional Open Space District have grant-funded mine cleanup projects underway Staff will continue to work with them on these projects.
+- The Santa Clara County Department of Parks and Recreation has the following grant-funded mine cleanup projects underway.
+Staff will continue to work with them on these projects.

-- County Parks completed 60% design plans to reduce erosion of mercury mining wastes at Senador Mine.
+- Senador Mine: County Parks completed 90% design plans to reduce erosion of mercury mining wastes at Senador Mine.
 This project is funded by U.S. EPA’s San Francisco Bay Water Quality Improvement Fund.
 The project will restore a headcut and other targeted features in a creek channel, remediate several small calcine piles (piles of roasted mercury ores), and reduce erosion of mercury mining wastes.
 Nearly 300 pounds of mercury will be removed or stabilized.
-Construction is expected to be completed in the 2014 dry season.
+Construction is expected to be completed in the 2015 dry season.

-- County Parks completed 25% design plans to remediate calcine-paved roads in Almaden Quicksilver County Park.
+- Calcine-paved roads: County Parks completed 60% design plans to remediate calcine-paved roads in Almaden Quicksilver County Park.
 Approximately 4 miles of historic mine roads were paved with calcines, and are one of the last areas of eroding calcines in the Park.
+Recently, County Parks received funding from the San Francisco Bay Water Quality Improvement Fund for construction of this project.
 Pending County Parks’ evaluation of grant opportunities, and decisions about the role of the Department of Toxic Substances Control, the Water Board may need to issue Site Cleanup Requirements.
-Construction is expected to be completed in the 2014 dry season.
+Construction is expected to be completed in the 2015 dry season.

-- Under a Natural Resource Damages Assessment legal settlement unrelated to the TMDL, County Parks is developing designs to restore creeks adjacent to the Hacienda Furnace Yard, by far the largest mercury ore processing facility at New Almaden.
+- Creeks adjacent to Hacienda Furnace Yard: Under a Natural Resource Damages Assessment legal settlement unrelated to the TMDL, County Parks is developing designs to restore creeks adjacent to the Hacienda Furnace Yard, by far the largest mercury ore processing facility at New Almaden.
 This would remove calcines from about 500 feet of creek bed, and restore these stretches of creeks.
 More information on the New Almaden Mine CERCLA Site is available at: http://www.dfg.ca.gov/ospr/NRDA/new-almaden-mine.aspx.